Realizing that I couldn't control everything felt crushing, but it opened the space to embark on the true process of growing.

 This access to quiet is what I now need from lifestyle choices.

 Tiny me was right that making different choices does make us different people.
-But the wisdom that helps guide me through midlife allowed me to experience being on both sides of the self-medicating bully.
+But the wisdom that guides me through midlife has allowed me to experience being on both sides of the self-medicating bully.
 Not doing a self-medicating behavior, even for just one day, actually makes the static louder inside… at first.

 Please let me know what you think.
-When do you use the mini-trampoline?
+When do you use the mini-trampoline to try and avoid leaning into more difficult feelings?
 How were you different when you made a medicinal choice instead?

 Teri Rose, CARE Nutritionist and Program Creator